ojkelly/bunjil/source/concepts/authentication.md

 title: Authentication
 ---

-> Authorization: for this request, who is the user
+> Authentication: for this request, who is the user

 <img alt="Graphic of an ID card" src="/images/16 Employee Tag.svg" class="ux-icon" />